 Local Restaurants in Columbus

 No matter the time of day, you can find restaurants, rooftop bars and coffee shops steeped in innovation and excellence within walking distance from the Greater Columbus Convention Center.
 Whether you’re exploring before your conference sessions begin or planning a dinner after a busy day of networking, there are countless options nearby.
-Read on to discover just a few, some of which have even been featured in publications like Food & Wine and Fodor’s Travel, or click to jump to the section you're most interested in: Nearby Food Halls, Light Fare, Breakfast, Coffee, Casual Dinner, Upscale, Rooftop Cocktails, and Bars.
+Read on to discover just a few, some of which have even been featured in publications like Food & Wine and Fodor’s Travel, or click to jump to the section you're most interested in: Nearby Food Halls, Light Fare, Breakfast, Coffee, Upscale, Rooftop Cocktails and Bars.